s-laugh/nCDTS/$docs/notes.md

 * [ ] Way for developer to choose what version to use (in json, path or other way)
   * [ ] way to maintain it (git branch, git label, git releases)
 * [ ] git submodule for samples
+* [ ] create a i18n.json for all text inside components

 Process